 - ONLY WITH YOUR PEDIATRICIAN’S GUIDANCE: Iterax Suspension one teaspoon 1x- to 2x-a-day.

 - The next time baby is in a place where bites can occur, keep applying water on baby’s skin to keep it cool and to prevent sweating.
-It has been shown that perspiration, because of the lactic acid, makes insects go bonkers (sweat is very attractive to mosquitos).
-Or put water in a spray bottle and keep spritz at baby’s skin often.
+It has been shown that perspiration, because of the lactic acid, makes insects go bonkers (sweat in particular is very attractive to mosquitoes).
+You can also put water in a spray bottle and lightly spritz your baby’s skin often.

-- If baby does get bitten, immediately apply for no more than 2 days and ONLY WITH YOUR PEDIATRICIAN’S GUIDANCE: a steroid such as Diprolene.
+- In the event that bites do occur, immediately apply a steroid such as Diprolene for no more than two days (ONLY WITH YOUR PEDIATRICIAN’S GUIDANCE).
 The maximum application would be 2x-a-day for 2 days and only on tiny spots.
-This is generally safe because it is applied only for 2 days immediately after being bitten and then only on the tiny spots (not spread all over or in large amounts).
 On top of it, apply Grandma Minnie’s The Big, Brave Boo-Boo Balm.